Argyle and Campbell Street bicycle connections

 Why are these bike lanes a trial?

-The trial also recognises that in some parts of the City, especially around the RHH, ongoing building and redevelopment work may require changes to street infrastructure to accommodate our evolving City.
+The trial also recognises that in some parts of the city, especially around the RHH, ongoing building and redevelopment work may require changes to street infrastructure to accommodate our evolving city.

 How the separated lanes work?